35 Neighborhoods Across the Country That Are Famous for Spoiling Trick-Or-Treaters

 A haunted jaunt to Dallas

 Although Dallas actually made Zillow’s top-20 trick-or-treat cities, former Dallas City Council member, Ann Margolin, says that Dallas is also known for having some of the best haunted houses around.
 One of them, the Cutting Edge, is consistently ranked one of the largest and most terrifying haunted houses in the country.
 Located in an abandoned meatpacking plant, it boasts an “unnervingly realistic setup” that combines live actors with lifelike mannequins and special effects.
 “When my kids were little, we just did the walking the block trick-or-treat thing,” Margolin notes, but things have definitely changed since then.
 Here are some of the many other Halloween activities you can do in Dallas.
+Here are the 20 best haunted houses in America.

 Columbus for costuming